ES-Project-X/documentation/docs/user-stories/definition_of_done.md

 # Definition of Done

 The **Definition of Done** (DoD) outlines the criteria that must be met for a user story or task to be considered complete.
 It ensures that all aspects of the development process are meticulously addressed and validated.

-A comprehensive DoD typically includes the following criteria:
+In GitHub, pull requests to the `dev` and `master` branches must adhere to the quality gate criteria and review from two peers.
+Otherwise, it is not possible to merge the pull request.
+Reviewers are responsible for checking if the acceptance criteria has been followed, since there is no mechanism to automatically check if it.

-## Tests for User Story
+## Tests following acceptance criteria

-Before considering a user story complete, thorough tests need to be conducted to ensure that the functionality meets the specified requirements and operates as intended.

-## Quality Gate (Sonar Way)
+Tests that validate the the user story's acceptance criteria are correctly developed and pass.
+These can be unit tests of the code, or manual tests in case it is the most appropriate.
+The chosen type of test should be chosen depending on the developed feature.

+## Sonar Cloud quality gate

-The Quality Gate assessment, following the Sonar Way approach, ensures that the code meets specific quality standards, including:
+The quality gate assessment in Sonar Cloud, following the sonar way approach, ensures that the code meets specific quality standards.

 - More than 80% test coverage to guarantee comprehensive testing.
 - Less than 3% duplicated lines to promote code efficiency and maintainability.